maanikg/maanikg/README.md

 # Hey!
 I'm Maanik Gogna 👋

 ### 📚 Hi!
-My name is Maanik and I'm a 3rd year Computer Engineering student at the Univerity of Toronto.
+My name is Maanik and I'm a 3rd year Computer Engineering student at the Univerity of Toronto